 While NBIA looks to the portfolio managers as the first step in the compliance process, NBIA recognizes the need for additional, independent oversight.
-AMGO serves as an independent supervisory group responsible for ensuring that portfolios are managed in accordance with investment guidelines.
-In addition, with respect to Private Wealth Management Accounts, members of CSG are also responsible for monitoring whether portfolios are managed in accordance with their investment guidelines and whether investments made for any client portfolio are suitable for, and in the best interest of, the particular client.
+The Firm's Asset Management Guideline Oversight group serves as an independent supervisory group responsible for ensuring that portfolios are managed in accordance with investment guidelines.
+In addition, with respect to Private Wealth Accounts, members of CSG are also responsible for monitoring whether portfolios are managed in accordance with their investment guidelines and whether investments made for any client portfolio are suitable for, and in the best interest of, the particular client.
 Members of CSG are also responsible for reviewing, among other things, daily option trading, new account forms and account update forms including changes to investment objectives (including, where applicable, EIGs and risk profiles).